edgedb/easy-edgedb/chapter15/index.md

   );
 ```

 In this case we are still ignoring the argument `place` (the `City` type) but making it optional lets the function select 'Called!' regardless of whether it finds an argument or not.
-Having a City type and not having a City type are both acceptable in this case, and the function gets called in either case.
+Having a `City` type and not having a `City` type are both acceptable in this case, and the function gets called in either case.

 {ref}`The documentation <docs:ref_sdl_function_typequal>` explains it like this:

 ```
-...the function is called normally when the corresponding argument is empty...
+...the function is called normally when the corresponding argument is empty ...
 A notable example of a function that gets called on empty input is the coalescing operator.
 ```